deathworlders/online/content/books/deathworlders/chapter-71-sticks-and-stones.md

 He shook his head no. He, too, was noticeably uncomfortable.
 The Gao are keenly aware of the general Human attitude toward such things, and they are intensely social beings.
 They do not much enjoy broaching uncomfortable topics, even where it’s expected.

 *“And I don’t think he should!
 He’s not even twenty yet, still lots of growin’ left in him!
-Maybe when he’s a bit older, once he’s filled out more and he’s got some good scars…”* She gave Deem a non-committal ear-flick of interest, then returned to her point.
-“So...yeah.
+Maybe when he’s a bit older, once he’s filled out more and he’s got some good scars…”*

+She gives Deem a non-committal ear-flick of interest, then returns to her point.

+*“So...yeah.
 I mean, no judgement on my part, but I don’t think most of us* should *use it.
 At least, not lightly.
 For a few, it* really *works for them.
 But I think there’s a lotta males out there who think it’s some sorta magical get-Females drug, one that’ll give them a breeding advantage over the rest.
 Well, It won’t.
 It’s sorta like the makeup you’re wearing.
 For you, it highlights and enhances what’s already there!
 But for some…it’s a bad substitution.”*

 **Substitution for what?**